ABHIRAMSHIBU/AnonFS/Report.md

 5. Docker- Create Docker Image for easy deployment
 6. RSA Encryption - Add classes for future use for identity management (Host, Client, User Pending)
 7. Configuration Management - Create a configuration file and parser (using ini4j as parser).
-8. Log Management - Created a class for efficient log creation and management with levels of criticalilty.
+8. Log Management - Created a class for efficient log creation and management with levels of criticality.
 9. Peer Management - Created a class for storing and keeping peer information.
 10. Tree Binary - Hashmap shortcut tree logic for faster lookup on a hashmap (may be useless in future).
 Used for storing piece information on disk and efficiently finding piece on disk.